Kuresoi/Kuresoi/README.md

    I’m Kuresoi Joseph lekatoo,
- I'm students passionate IT practitioner, current at KCA UNIVERITY studying BSC.
+ passionate IT practitioner, current at KCA UNIVERITY studying BSC.
 IT

 <!---